 How to find current, historical and online newspapers

 The Library collects all Victorian newspapers, including suburban, regional and country newspapers.
 Additionally, we collect all special-interest newspapers such as sporting, business and religious newspapers, and all of the newspapers serving Victoria’s diverse communities; see the community languages information box on this page.

-Many major Victorian newspapers, including complete back issues of The Age, Sun, Herald, Herald-Sun are available on microfilm in the Newspapers and Family History Reading Rooms (NFHRR).
+Many major Victorian newspapers, including complete back issues of The Age, Sun, Herald, Herald-Sun are available on microfilm in the Newspapers and Family History Reading Rooms (Newspapers & Family History Reading Rooms).
 To see what we hold on film, consult the Guide to newspapers on microfilm or search the Library catalogue.
 Type in the name of the place you are looking for, along with the word 'newspapers', into the catalogue, for example, 'Swan Hill newspapers', then hit 'Search'.
 You will then see a listing of all newspapers we hold from area.
 If you click on the 'details' TAB you will see more information on the title, such as date range and coverage.

-Victorian newspapers on microfilm are on open access in the NFHRR.
-Most interstate microfilm is kept in onsite storage and can be ordered daily between 10.00 and 5.30, then delivered in 30 minutes.
+Victorian newspapers on microfilm are on open access in the Newspapers & Family History Reading Rooms.
+Most interstate microfilm is kept in onsite storage and can be ordered daily.

 There are hundreds of Victorian newspaper titles available through Trove, however often only some years of a newspaper have been digitised.
 Nearly all of the editions on Trove were published before 1955 (for editions that are not on Trove, see the 'Newspapers on microfilm' box below).
 Tim Sherratt has developed a map which pinpoints newspaper titles that have been digitized on Trove.
 It's very handy to see what areas and time periods have been covered across Australia.

 The Argus: 1848- 1957 (also the Melbourne Argus 1846-1848)